bitdocs/bitdocs-code/docs/input.md

 This bit has two knobs, time and feedback.
 The time knob controls the amount of time each sound and each silence lasts for.
 The feedback knob controls how many times the sound will repeat.
 If the feedback is turned up to the max, the sound will repeat forever.

-Remember, since a sound is produced with this bit, you will only be able to hear the sound by using the [speaker](/output-ls/#speaker) bit after it.

 ## Dimmer

 ![Dimmer Bit](https://cdn.shopify.com/s/files/1/1494/3290/products/ua9EofWg_720x.jpeg?v=1571439466)